Brexit Changes From 1 January 2021

-From 1 January 2021, the UK will have finally left the EU and new rules for businesses and citizens will take effect from this date.
-With this date only weeks away, for employers who currently employ EU citizens, we have provided the following advice and guidance.
+From 1 January 2021, the UK officially left the EU and new rules for businesses and citizens took effect from this date.
+For employers who currently employ EU citizens, we have provided the following advice and guidance.

 Employers recruiting non-UK citizens will need to apply to the Home Office to become a licensed sponsor and pay the applicable fee dependant upon their business size.
 Other additional charges will include an Immigration Skills Charge for each worker and visa charges (which could extend to dependants of the skilled migrant).

 From 1 January 2021, the UK's new points-based immigration system will commence, marking the end of the free movement between the EEAU and UK.

 Under the new immigration system, both EU and non-EU (excluding Irish citizens) will need to have scored 70 points against a list where amongst others, requirements include: Having a job offer from an approved sponsor, at an appropriate skill level with a minimum salary of £20,480 and an ability to speak English at a required level.
 All non-UK citizens will be subject to an Immigration Health Surcharge of £400 per year, with the exception of health and care staff.

 Employers who do not hold a valid sponsorship licence will be unable to hire migrant workers coming to the UK after 1 January 2021 or extend visas for current sponsored employees.
 All sponsors have to be fully aware of their immigration duties and have processes and systems in place to meet these requirements and maintain records as evidence of their compliance.